 The good news is there are numerous things you can do to improve air quality indoors from opening windows and doors more often to circulate the air to dusting regularly and keeping pets clean.

-If you are renovating your home avoid toxins by using formaldehyde-free cabinetry and zero VOC paint.
+If you are renovating your home avoid toxins by using formaldehyde-free cabinetry and 100% VOC-free paint.
 Add more houseplants to help fight air pollution.

 Other tips include ventilating areas that might get damp to prevent mould build-up and not using synthetic air fresheners.
 Make sure smokers stand outside and only use the wood burner when absolutely necessary.